-With a population of 198,958, Saskatoon is the largest city in Saskatchewan, Canada by the number of inhabitants.
+With a population of 198.958, Saskatoon is the largest city in Saskatchewan, Canada by the number of inhabitants.
 It is one of the most popular cities to visit in the country.
-We recommend you stay at least 4 days in order to fully appreciate everything Saskatoon has to offer.
+Saskatoon deserves at least 2 full days for you to see its main sights.

 Looking for warm weather?
 Then head to Saskatoon in July, when the average temperature is 19 °C, and the highest can go up to 26 °C. The coldest month, on the other hand, is January, when it can get as cold as -19 °C, with an average temperature of -14 °C. You’re likely to see more rain in June, when precipitation is around 64 mm.
 In contrast, February is usually the driest month of the year in Saskatoon, with an average rainfall of 9 mm.

-When flying to Saskatoon, you’ll arrive at Saskatoon (YXE), which is located 3 miles from the city centre Airlines that fly from Canada to Saskatoon include Air Canada, Air France and Avianca.
-The shortest domestic flight to Saskatoon departs from Calgary and takes around 1h 15m.
+When flying to Saskatoon, you’ll arrive at Saskatoon (YXE), which is located 5 km from the city centre Airlines that fly from Canada to Saskatoon include Air Canada, Air France and Avianca.
+The shortest domestic flight to Saskatoon departs from Vancouver and takes around 1h 54m.

-Another option to get to Saskatoon is to pick up a car rental from Regina, which is about 146 miles from Saskatoon.
-You’ll find branches of Hertz and Budget, among others, in Regina.
+Another option to get to Saskatoon is to pick up a car rental from Regina, which is about 235 km from Saskatoon.
+You’ll find branches of Hertz and Enterprise Rent-A-Car, among others, in Regina.

-The most popular bus station is Saskatoon Husky Gas Bar - 315 Marquis Dr, located 4 miles from downtown Saskatoon.
-Saskatoon Heritage Inn Hotel is also a commonly used station, and is 1.6 miles from the city centre.
+Rider Express operates bus routes to Saskatoon.
+From Regina, the bus ride to Saskatoon takes 241 km and will cost you around C$ 67.
+From Edmonton, the ticket costs about C$ 192 for a journey of 612 km.
+The most popular bus station is Saskatoon Husky Gas Bar - 315 Marquis Dr, located 7 km from downtown Saskatoon.
+Saskatoon 210 2nd Ave is also a commonly used station, and is 0.6 km from the city centre.

-Renting a car in Saskatoon costs C$ 55 per day, on average, or C$ 220 if you want to rent it for 4 days.
-Hertz, Alamo and Enterprise are the agencies with the best reviews in the city.
-The most popular location to rent a car in Saskatoon is the Dollar branch at 2625 Airport Drive, which is 3 miles from the downtown.
+Renting a car in Saskatoon costs C$ 51 per day, on average, or C$ 102 if you want to rent it for 2 days.
+Alamo, Hertz and Enterprise Rent-A-Car are the agencies with the best reviews in the city.
+The most popular location to rent a car in Saskatoon is the Dollar branch at 2625 Airport Drive, which is 4 km from the downtown.

-Expect to pay C$ 1.73 per litre in Saskatoon (average price from the past 30 days).
-Depending on the size of your rental car, filling up the tank will cost between C$ 20.71 and C$ 27.61.
-Compact (Toyota Corolla Matrix or similar) is the most popular car type to rent in Saskatoon, while also 63% cheaper than other types, on average.
+Expect to pay C$ 1.89 per litre in Saskatoon (average price from the past 30 days).
+Depending on the size of your rental car, filling up the tank will cost between C$ 22.66 and C$ 30.21.
+The most frequently booked car type in Saskatoon is Compact (Toyota RAV4 or similar).
+If you’re looking to save money, though, keep in mind that Intermediate rental cars (Nissan Sentra or similar) are, on average, 59% cheaper than other rental car types in the city.

 Economy